Entra device join types — Entra ID Joined, Registered, Hybrid Join (comparison)

 - Entra ID Joined: Users sign in with their Entra ID credentials; cached credentials allow offline sign-in.
 Windows Hello for Business can be used.

-- Entra ID Registered: Does not provide local Windows sign-in with Entra ID accounts (except limited scenarios); intended for SSO to cloud apps.
+- Entra ID Registered: Does not provide local Windows sign-in with Entra ID accounts, except limited scenarios; it is intended for SSO to cloud apps.

-- Hybrid Entra Join: Users typically sign in to device using AD credentials; device is visible in Entra ID for cloud policies.
+- Hybrid Entra Join: Users typically sign in to the device with AD credentials, while the device itself is still visible in Entra ID for cloud policies.

 - Access to on-prem resources

-- Only domain-joined and Hybrid Entra Joined devices provide native Kerberos/NTLM access to on-prem resources without additional bridging (VPN or Azure AD Domain Services).
+- Only domain-joined and Hybrid Entra Joined devices provide native Kerberos/NTLM access to on-prem resources without additional bridging such as a VPN or Azure AD Domain Services.

 - Management overlaps and co-existence